esn89/jenkins-ha-https/README.md

 Before the stack is created, we must specify the region you wish to deploy to.
 In the main [config file](config/config.yaml), edit the `region` parameter to the one you want.

-`sceptre create prod/vpc`
+1. `sceptre create prod/vpc`

   First the networking stack (foundation) needs to be created.

   This will create:
   - VPC
   - internet gateway
   - a NAT gateway
   - elastic IP for the NAT gateway
   - 2 public subnets
   - 2 private subnets
   - public route table
   - private route table

-`sceptre create prod/iamroles`
+2. `sceptre create prod/iamroles`

   Second comes the IAM Roles and InstanceProfiles as your Jenkins needs access to set a parameter in SSM.

   This will create:
   - an IAM Role
   - an Instance Profile

-`sceptre --var "jenkins_allowed_ip=123.123.123.123/32" create prod/securitygroups`
+3. `sceptre --var "jenkins_allowed_ip=123.123.123.123/32" create prod/securitygroups`

   Third, is the security groups.
 This will create security groups for your Jenkins' instance, EFS, and Elastic Loadbalancer.

   This will create:
   - security group for Jenkins
   - security group for the EFS to allow Jenkins access
   - security group for the load balancer

   The var "jenkins_allowed_ip" is optional.
 It denotes the specific IP address, or range to which you want your ELB to opened to in terms of access.
 I prefer to only open it to the IP address of my home since that is where I use my personal Jenkins for my own projects.

   By default, you can choose to not pass it anything, then the value will be `0.0.0.0/0` which open to the world:
   `sceptre create prod/securitygroups`

-`sceptre create prod/efs`
+4. `sceptre create prod/efs`

   Fourth, we need the storage layer, in this case, I have chosen EFS since we would like our Jenkins to span at least 2 availability zones.

   This will create:
   - an elastic file system
   - 1 mount point in one AZ
   - another mount point in the second AZ

+5.  `sceptre --var "hostedzonename=your.domain.here" create prod/jenkinsapplication.yaml`

+  Finally, the application stack for Jenkins is ready to be deployed.
   You can provide your hosted zone name which you own in the parameter "hostedzonename".
   For example, "user.io".
-The stack will create a record for your Jenkins with the record set of: "jenkins.user.io" `sceptre --var "hostedzonename=your.domain.here" create prod/jenkinsapplication.yaml`
+The stack will create a record for your Jenkins with the record set of: "jenkins.user.io"

   Or you can run this command and fill in your default value for the hosted zone name in the configuration template.
   `sceptre create prod/jenkinsapplication.yaml`

-Finally, the application stack for Jenkins is ready to be deployed.
   This includes:

   - Jenkins in an AutoScaling Group of 1
   - launch configuration
   - a load balancer
   - hosted zone
   - record set
   - an SSL certificate managed by Amazon Certificate Manager

 ## Domain validation: